boyingl/C-/README.md

 word wrap augmented: enhance word wrap by accepting a second optional command-line option, which will be the name of a file.

+simple drone operation: a C++ class (implemented as a struct) to control a simple robotic drone exploring some terrain.

+unix make: implement unix make tool

+set data structure: implement set data structure with set operations